The Movie Show

 The Movie Show is an Australian film review program which was broadcast on SBS TV.
 Its history is divided into three parts, until it finally wound up in 2008.

 History

-The original format, which ran from 30 October 1986 to 12 May 2004, had two presenters, David Stratton and Margaret Pomeranz.
-Stratton and Pomeranz left for the ABC in early 2004, expressing dissatisfaction at high-level decisions at SBS.
-They soon had a new program with a similar format, At the Movies.
+The programme commenced on 30 October 1986 with David Stratton and Margaret Pomeranz as hosts.
+They rated movies between half a star and five stars, informed about industry news and reported from film festivals such as in Cannes, Berlin and Venice.
+An attraction of the programme were the occasional disagreements of the hosts.
+Stratton and Pomeranz presented the show for the last time on 12 May 2004 and left SBS because of a perceived "dumbing down" of the broadcaster, and joined the ABC where they hosted from July of that year until the end of 2014 At the Movies, which had a very similar format.

-SBS continued The Movie Show, which underwent a style change to become more appealing to youth.
-Three new presenters were brought in: Megan Spencer, Fenella Kernebone and Jaimie Leonarder.
+SBS continued The Movie Show, which underwent a style change with a view to become more attractive to youth.
+Megan Spencer, Fenella Kernebone and Jaimie Leonarder were brought in as new hosts.
 Marc Fennell presented a segment reviewing newly released DVDs.
 The final episode of The Movie Show aired in 2006.

 From 2007 to 2008, The Movie Show returned with a new interactive 10-minute format, presented by Lisa Hensley and Michael Adams.